chenlinear/chenlinear.github.io/content/posts/20231217-machine-learning-notes-rnn-lstm-gru-rwkv.md

 - Transformers don't use `for` loops thus are more parallel-processing-friendly.
 (There is this new architecture with Transformers that the same single Transformer layer is repeated several times, which is like using Transformer layer as RNN layer.)
 - Transformers can look into the entire sequence equally while RNNs focus more on the current input of the entire sequence.

-On the other hand, the advantages of RNN are:
+On the other hand, the advantages of RNNs are:
 - The scaling of memory usage is linear (Transformers are quadratically, please refer to Tab.1 of [[2305.13048] _RWKV: Reinventing RNNs for the Transformer Era_](https://arxiv.org/abs/2305.13048)).
 - The memory usage is constant, because `hn` is passed down.